SCAGuard/SCAGuard/README.md

 ### E3: Classification of other attack family’s variants (Generalizability).
 To evaluate the generalizability of SCAGUARD, we consider two sub-tasks.
 The first one is to classify Prime+Probe Family when only the Flush+Reload Family is known to the defender.
 The details are as follows:

-- SVM-NW, LR-NW and KNN-MLFM: we randomly choose 360 PoCs for the attack type FR-F and 360 benign programs for training, while 40 PoCs of the attack type PP-F and 40 benign programs are randomly chosen for classification.
-Note that both SCAGUARD and SCADET also use the same 40 × 2 programs for classification.
+- SVM-NW, LR-NW and KNN-MLFM: we use the samples in FR-F and benign programs for training.
 - SCAGUARD: we randomly choose 1 PoC of the attack type FR-F for attack behavior modeling.
 - SCADET: uses its designated rules.

 Then we randomly choose 40 PoCs of the attack type PP-F and 40 benign programs for classification.

 The second one is to classify Flush+Reload Family when only Prime+Probe Family is known to the defender.
 Details are as follows:

-- SVM-NW, LR-NW and KNN-MLFM: we randomly choose 360 PoCs for the attack type PP-F and 360 benign programs for training.
-We also randomly choose 40 PoCs of the attack type FR-F and 40 benign programs for classification, which are also used for SCAGUARD and SCADET.
+- SVM-NW, LR-NW and KNN-MLFM: we use the samples in PP-F and 360 benign programs for training.
 - SCAGUARD: we randomly choose 1 PoC of the attack type PP-F for attack behavior modeling.
 - SCADET: uses its designated rules.

+Similarly, then we randomly choose 40 PoCs of the attack type FR-F and 40 benign programs for classification.

 ### E4: Classification of obfuscated variants (Robustness).
 To evaluate the robustness of SCAGUARD against a powerful attacker who tries to obfuscate an existing PoC in order to bypass the detection approach, for each PoC out of 400 PoCs of the attack type FR-F (resp.
 PP-F), we generate an obfuscated variant by applying the commonly-used obfuscation technique, polymorphic technique [69], resulting 400×2 new obfuscated variants.
 These obfuscated variants have, on average, 70.49% more BBs per sample than the original one.
 Our goal is to detect the obfuscated variants while only their non-obfuscated counterparts are known to the defender.

-- SVM-NW, LR-NW and KNN-MLFM: we randomly choose 360 PoCs for each attack type of FR-F, and PPF, 360 benign programs for training.
-We also randomly choose 40 obfuscated variants for each attack type of FR-F, and PP-F and 40 benign programs for classification.
-Those obfuscated variants and benign samples are also used by SCAGUARD and SCADET for classification.
+- SVM-NW, LR-NW and KNN-MLFM: we train the model on the FR-F, and PP-F, and benign programs.
 - SCAGUARD: we randomly choose one PoC for each attack type of FR-F and PP-F for attack behavior modeling.
 - SCADET: uses its designated rules.

+Then, We also randomly choose 40 obfuscated variants for each attack type of FR-F, and PP-F and 40 benign programs for classification.

 # Reference